-This idea may have stemmed from jealousy of my brother’s social life.
+Unlike individuals who experience genuine gender dysphoria, this idea simply stemmed from jealousy of my brother’s social life.
 He was two years older than me, and it seemed that he was always going to birthday parties.
 For some unknown reason, I presumed only boys went to birthday parties.
 I remember clearly telling my mother in my most soulful, tear-filled voice, “When I grow up and become a boy, I’m going to go to lots of birthday parties too!”

 My mother never corrected me.
 She would listen to me, smile, give me a hug, and quickly put an end to any teasing my brother sent my way.
 She knew I’d eventually figure out the truth, and it was more important that my brother’s criticism of my inaccurate understanding not cause any scarring on our relationship.

 In 2012, Rob Bell wrote a book entitled “Love Wins: A Book About Heaven, Hell, and the Fate of Every Person Who Ever Lived.”
 There was a lot of chatter after its publication because many mainline evangelicals don’t believe in its theology and were pretty angry about a message they considered contradictory to the “Church’s” historic interpretation.
 There was a lot said in criticism of the book, and also in its defense.